 Step 4: Shape the hamantaschen

 Shaping the cookies into triangles requires a little finesse.
-Done properly, each side of your triangle should have a corner that folds over and a corner that folds under, creating a pinwheel look that helps to keep the cookies from opening while they bake.
+Done properly, each side of your triangle should have a corner that folds over and a corner that folds under, creating a pinwheel look.
+The pinwheel shape helps to keep the cookies from opening while they bake.
 It's also pretty!

-Take the left side and fold it towards the center, overlapping the side corner of the bottom flap to create a tip at the bottom left corner of the circle (photo 8).
-A small bit of filling will still be visible in the center.
+The second fold: Take the left side and fold it towards the center, overlapping the side corner of the bottom flap to create a tip at the bottom left corner of the circle (photo 8).
+A small bit of filling should still be visible in the center.

 Step 5: Bake the hamantaschen

-When all of your hamantaschen have been filled, place them on the half sheet baking pan evenly spaced and chill them for about 5 to 10 minutes before baking.
+When all of your hamantaschen have been filled and shaped, place them evenly spaced out on the half sheet baking pan and chill them for about 5 to 10 minutes before baking.
 Like with all butter cookies, this will help the hamantaschen keep their shape while baking.

 Questions asked and answered